Cultural Survival Announces a New Executive Director

 After an exhaustive international search, Cultural Survival’s board of directors has named Suzanne Benally as the new executive director of the organization—the first Indigenous director Cultural Survival has had.
 She is Navajo and Santa Clara Tewa from New Mexico.

-Benally comes to Cultural Survival from Naropa University in Boulder, Colorado, where she is the associate provost for institutional planning and assessment and associate vice president for academic affairs.
-She is a core faculty member in environmental studies and a member of the president’s cabinet.
+Benally, who took up her new duties on February 1, comes to Cultural Survival from Naropa University in Boulder, Colorado, where she was the associate provost for institutional planning and assessment and associate vice president for academic affairs.
+She was a core faculty member in environmental studies and a member of the president’s cabinet.